| Tax

 trailers, buses, ambulances and camperized vans designed primarily

+for accommodation during travel or recreation.
 For all leased or rented vehicles, the tax rate is based on the

 value of the vehicle on the date the lessor first leases the

+vehicle to a lessee.
 The new vehicle surtax threshold applies to all passenger

 vehicles purchased after July 30, 2001.
 For leased vehicles, the